-University of Florida Health estimates that around 1.4 million people in the US suffer a TBI each year, but that number may even be conservative, especially when you factor in mild concussions that may or may not be reported.
+The University of Florida Health estimates that around 1.4 million people in the US suffer a TBI each year, but that number may even be conservative, especially when you factor in mild concussions that may or may not be reported.

 What Causes the Majority of Brain Injuries in New Port Richey?

-The primary causes of brain injuries in New Port Richey and throughout the United States are sports-related causes, assaults, motor vehicle accidents, and slip and fall accidents.
+The primary causes of brain injuries in New Port Richey and throughout the United States are sports-related causes, assaults, motor vehicle accidents, and slip-and-fall accidents.
 The CDC estimates that roughly one-half of all TBI-related hospitalizations were due to slip and falls.

 Concussions can occur from a wide range of causes, but sports-related accidents make up a large portion of them.
 Football players are perhaps at the greatest risk of suffering brain injury outside of combat sports like boxing and mixed-martial-arts (MMA).
-Chronic traumatic encephalopathy (CTE) is prevalent amongst professional football players and can result from repeated blows to the head.
+Chronic traumatic encephalopathy (CTE) is prevalent among professional football players and can result from repeated blows to the head.